 Teachers use a system of demerits and detentions in order to communicate with parents that there is a problem.
-Parents are expected to acknowledge the receipt of the demerit or detention to the person issuing the demerit or detention by the following day.
+Parents are expected to acknowledge the receipt of the demerit or detention to the person issuing the demerit or detention by the following day by signing the document.
 This does not indicate agreement with the demerit/detention but only acknowledges receipt of such.
 If there is a question regarding the action, please contact the teacher/person who issued the demerit/detention.